lowe0292/portfolio/_projects/2023-12-15-autocommit-ai.md

 ## Description

-AutoCommit AI integrated with Jira & GitHub to provide reports and answer questions about software development progress.
+AutoCommit AI was an LLM-powered app that integrated with Jira & GitHub to provide reports and answer questions about software development progress.

 ## Screenshots